SUI-Components/adevinta-spain-components/components/abtesting/optimizelyXExperiment/README.md

 ### Optional: Empty variation

-If you need to put an empty variation, **do not use `<Fragment>` component as you will get a lot of warnings message in the console**.
-Instead, use the `<EmptyVariation>` component and pass the props of the experiment.
+If you need to use an empty variation, **do not use `<Fragment>` component as you will get a lot of warning messages in the console**.
+Instead, use the `<EmptyVariation>` component and pass by the experiment's props.

 ```jsx
 import OptimizelyXExperiment, {EmptyVariation} from '@s-ui/abtesting-optimizely-x'